Acromioclavicular osteoarthritis is a common cause of shoulder pain and is a frequent finding in patients >50 years.

 Activities involving overhead activities, weight lifting, and cross-body movements may worsen the symptom.

-Patient may also complain of night pain, especially when he lies on the affected shoulder, often disturbing the sleep.
+The patient may also complain of night pain, especially when he lies on the affected shoulder, often disturbing the sleep.

 Examination of the shoulder reveals tenderness over the joint and exacerbation of pain by provocative measures. [discussed below]